 So let’s take a look at an investment.
 Say you want to invest $1000 of your hard-earned money into a term deposit with one of the big four Australian banks.
 You want to invest for 3 to 6 months.
 The general return now is around 2-3%.
 These rates don’t change fast, so timing isn’t too important.
 And the big banks being large institutions you are very likely to get your $1000 back, with the interest payments.

-There is a little risk with term deposits, both with losing the value of your capital or having to time when you invest.
+There is a little risk with term deposits, both with losing your capital’s value or having to time when you invest.

 On the other hand, let’s say you want to invest $1000 into Genesis Energy shares for 3 to 6 months.
 There is no way of knowing what your returns will be upfront.
 So you don’t know how much you will receive back when you go to sell your shares.
 It could be anywhere between $800 to $1200.
 No one can tell you for certain how much it will be.
 So there is a risk in the return on your investment.
-Secondly, in any given day the share price can go up or down as much as several percent.
-Then again, it could take years to increase by several percent.
+Secondly, the share price can go up or down as much as several per cent in any given day.
+Then again, it could take years to increase by several per cent.
 So timing is much more important.

-There is a greater risk with investing in shares, both with losing the value of your capital, and timing has a greater effect.
+There is a greater risk with investing in shares, both with losing your capital’s value, and timing has a greater effect.

 The primary goal of any investment portfolio is to diversify and maximize your returns while at the same time minimizing your risk.
 Two risks that are not often taken into account is inflation risk and the risk of investing itself.